FAQs

 The sounds come directly from the same kind of metal strings and magnetic pickups any traditional pedal steel guitar uses.

-The strings’ analog signals are temporarily converted to digital signals (what your computer, CD player, audio interface, etc. use).
-The signals are converted back to analog before they reach your amp’s speaker and your ear.
+The strings’ analog signals are temporarily converted to digital signals (as they are when you use a computer, CD player, audio interface, etc. use).
+The signals are converted back to analog before they come out the 1/4” guitar jack.

 Is this a revolution?